All Episodes

 All of us will be doing the same.

-All right, but you you know, you gotta understand the one thing that in this process is all of us that are irredeemable, deplorables that cling to God, our Bibles, our guns, our religion, all of us.
+But you've got to understand the one thing that in this process is all of us that are irredeemable, deplorables that cling to God, our Bibles, our guns, our religion, all of us.

-And um all of us, we need to understand we just can't vote, walk away, and expect it to be done.
+And all of us, we need to understand we just can't vote, walk away, and expect it to be done.

-You know, we we've got to stay engaged.
+You know, we've got to stay engaged.

-Right now, the left is doing everything they can do to tear down the president, all of those around him, and a lot of Republicans are gonna get very weak in the process because they're seeing all the crowds and all the media coverage, and they're afraid of their own shadows.
+And a lot of Republicans are going to get very weak in the process because they're seeing all the crowds and all the media coverage, and they're afraid of their own shadows.

 Yep.